strazan/sigr/README.md

 # sigr

 TUI for watching prs.
-Polls checks, reviews, and comments so you don't have to, autofix issues you claude
+Polls checks, reviews, and comments so you don't have to, autofix issues with claude

 <img width="1213" height="785" alt="image" src="https://github.com/user-attachments/assets/af9920c4-b1a7-4cc1-8e1f-bbce44115e6b" />